UCSC-nanopore-cgl/signalAlign/README.md

 ### Cheat sheet/Quick Start

+### Docker
+You can take a look at the config files which point to data already stored within the Docker image.
+If you want to run SignalAlign using your own data, you just need to place your data and config into a directory and set the config up so that it points to the data correctly once you mount the local directory to the docker image.

+1. `docker run -v /complete/path/to/signalAlign/tests/test_Docker/:/data adbailey4/train_sa_models run --config /data/trainModels-config.json`
+2. `docker run -v /complete/path/to/signalAlign/tests/test_Docker/:/data adbailey4/signalalign run --config /data/runSignalAlign-config.json`

 ### Pre-installation
 1. `sudo apt-get update`
 2. `sudo apt-get install wget git make g++ zlib1g-dev libbz2-dev liblzma-dev python3-dev python3-setuptools`